lee-pai-long/boom/README.rst

 ..
 TODO: Change badges.
 ..
 TODO: Add setup.cfg.
 ..
-IDEA: Add support for loading data from json file.
-..
 TODO: Add CONTRIBUTING to README.

 **Boom!** is a simple command line tool to send some load to a web app.